wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 <!--| extraFeePerStep | Extra fee for each stage of computations, see the [Continued Computations](/en/ride/advanced/continuation) article.
 The extra fee is specified in the same token as the transaction fee, in atomic units.
 A value other than null or 0 is only valid when the version 5 dApp script is invoked.
 The field is added in transaction version 3 |
 | сontinuationTransactionIds | List of the Continuation transactions in the computation sequence.
 The field is added in transaction version 3 |-->

+The number of payments is:
+* up to 10 for transaction version 3
+* up to 2 for transaction version 2.

 The fields that are common to all types of transactions are described in the [Transaction](/en/blockchain/transaction/#json-representation) article.

 ## Binary Format